-The Alleghenian mountain-building episode (320-220 Ma) was another major continental assembly event with all of the continents being massed together in a supercontinent known as Pangea.
-During the Pennsylvanian and Permian periods (318-254 Ma), the collision of western Africa with the east coast of the United States created the Appalachian Mountains, which could have been as high as the Himalayas are now.
-Sea level in Arizona varied as the glacial and interglacial stages on the southern continents waxed and waned.
-This created the ledge and slope topography typical of the Pennsylvanian formations in Arizona, as well as the coal measures in the midcontinent.
+The Alleghenian mountain building episode (320-220 Ma) was another major continental assembly event with all of the continents being massed together in a supercontinent known as Pangea.
+During the Pennsylvanian and Permian Periods (318-254 Ma), the collision of western Africa with the east coast of the U.S. created the Appalachian Mountains, which could have been as high as the Himalayas are now.
+Sea level in Arizona changed up and down as the glacial and interglacial stages on the southern continents waxed and waned.
+This created the ledge and slope topography typical of the Pennsylvanian formations in Arizona, as well as the coal measures in the mid-continent.
 Pennsylvanian and Permian formations in Arizona include alternating layers of gray and tan siltstone, sandstone, limestone, and dolomite and some spectacular red sandstones and shales at Sedona, Monument Valley, and the Grand Canyon.
 Some of the sandstones contain cross-beds that record the lee slope of sand dunes.
-The white cliff-forming Kaibab Limestone at the top of the Grand Canyon crops out at the surface of much of northern Arizona (fig. 6).
+The white cliff-forming Kaibab Limestone at the top of the Grand Canyon crops out at the surface of much of northern Arizona (Figure 6).